Ángel Di María: 2012–14: La Décima and Copa del Rey title

 Di María scored his first goal of the season against Barcelona in the first leg of the 2012 Supercopa de España at Camp Nou after a mistake by Barcelona goalkeeper Víctor Valdés.

-Although Di María did not have the best season, he did contribute in big moments, most notably by sending in the cross for Cristiano Ronaldo's goal against Manchester United on 13 February, he registered seventeen assists, and scored nine goals throughout the season in 52 appearances, notably against Atlético Madrid and Málaga.
+Although Di María did not have the best season, he did contribute in big moments, most notably by sending in the cross for Ronaldo's goal against Manchester United on 13 February, he registered seventeen assists, and scored nine goals throughout the season in 52 appearances, notably against Atlético Madrid and Málaga.
 On 9 August 2012, Di María signed a new contract with Real Madrid, keeping him at the club until 2018.